Hornets end skid with win over Hawks

-ATLANTA -- The Charlotte Hornets only rank 15th in the NBA in 3-point shooting.
-But Saturday night, they used the weapon at the opportune moments and ended their four-game losing streak.

-Forward Marvin Williams matched his season high with 19 points, including the game-clinching 3-pointer with 27.8 seconds left that lifted the Hornets to a 107-99 win over the Atlanta Hawks in the final game of their five-game road trip.
+ATLANTA -- Marvin Williams matched his season high with 19 points, including the game-clinching 3-pointer with 27.8 seconds left that lifted the Charlotte Hornets to a 107-99 win over the Atlanta Hawks and end their four-game losing streak.

-"We hit a rough spot on this road trip but we hung in there, stayed together and kept our faith in each other," Williams said.
-"We came out with a huge win tonight."

 Williams, who played with Atlanta from 2005-2012, shot 7-for-10 from the field and added six rebounds.
 Belinelli shot 8-for-11 to finish with 19.

-"We made some 3s in the fourth quarter," Charlotte coach Steve Clifford said.
-"Marco was terrific and Marvin made the big one.
-I thought (Marco) would help us.
-His efficiency has been through the roof."

-Charlotte (15-13) also got 18 points and 10 assists from guard Kemba Walker and 16 points and 11 rebounds from center Cody Zeller.
+Charlotte (15-13) also got 18 points and 10 assists from Kemba Walker and 16 points and 11 rebounds from Cody Zeller.

-Atlanta (13-14) got 21 points from guard Tim Hardaway Jr. and 20 points, five rebounds and five assists from forward Paul Millsap, who gave the Hawks their final lead with a short jumper.
+Atlanta (13-14) got 21 points from Tim Hardaway Jr. and 20 points, five rebounds and five assists from Paul Millsap, who gave the Hawks their final lead with a short jumper.

-Center Dwight Howard had 10 points and a season-high 23 rebounds, his 18th double-double, and 17 points and five assists from guard Kent Bazemore.

 Atlanta led by as many as eight points in the first quarter, racing to an 18-10 lead when Bazemore knocked in a 3-pointer at the 4:20 mark.